docker/docs/engine/swarm/secrets.md

 the same high availability guarantees for secrets as for the rest of the swarm management data.

->**Warning**:
->Raft data is encrypted in Docker 1.13 and higher.
-If any of your Swarm managers run an earlier version, and one of those managers becomes the manager of the swarm, the secrets will be stored unencrypted in that node's Raft logs.
-Before adding any secrets, update all of your manager nodes to Docker 1.13 to prevent secrets from being written to plain-text Raft logs.
+> **Warning**: Raft data is encrypted in Docker 1.13 and higher.
+If any of your
+> Swarm managers run an earlier version, and one of those managers becomes the
+> manager of the swarm, the secrets will be stored unencrypted in that node's
+> Raft logs.
+Before adding any secrets, update all of your manager nodes to
+> Docker 1.13 or higher to prevent secrets from being written to plain-text Raft
+> logs.
 {:.warning}

-When you grant a newly-created or running service access to a secret, the decrypted secret is mounted into the container in an in-memory filesystem at `/run/secrets/<secret_name>`.
+When you grant a newly-created or running service access to a secret, the decrypted secret is mounted into the container in an in-memory filesystem.
+The location of the mount point within the container defaults to `/run/secrets/<secret_name>`, but you can specify a custom location in Docker 17.06 and higher.
 You can update a service to grant it access to additional secrets or revoke its access to a given secret at any time.

 A node only has access to (encrypted) secrets if the node is a swarm manager or if it is running service tasks which have been granted access to the secret.